Reliable Agglomerative Clustering: Conclusion

 \section{Conclusion}

-We developed a new adaptive and density-consistent strategy for agglomerative clustering, wherein at each step we establish all the \emph{reliable} linkages, instead of establishing only the smallest one.
+We investigated an adaptive and density-consistent strategy for agglomerative clustering, wherein at each step we establish all the \emph{reliable} linkages, instead of establishing only the smallest one (consistent with the high-level method in \cite{Bruynooghe1977}).
 The two clusters connected by a \emph{reliable} linkage share similar properties, such that they select each other as a nearest neighbor.
-This strategy enables the dendrogram to be adaptive w.r.t. the diverse densities of different clusters and the data variability.
-Moreover, it can provide separating structure from the oulier objects/clusters at different levels, which will be investigated in future work.
-In the following, similar to the connection between \emph{single} linkage clustering and the Kruskal's algorithm we proved that the new strategy with the \emph{single} criterion can be used to produce a minimum spanning tree too.
-Finally, we performed experiments on several real-world datasets to verify the superior performance of the reliable agglomerative strategy.
+This strategy enables the dendrogram to be adaptive w.r.t. the diverse densities of different clusters and supports early stopping the clustering procedure.
+In the following, we studied how \emph{reliable agglomerative clustering} with the \emph{single} criterion can be used to produce a minimum spanning tree.
+Finally, we performed experiments on several real-world datasets to investigate the performance of the reliable agglomerative strategy.